jameshume/jehtech/src/html/mobile_comms.md

     * Packet switched,
     * Introduced Multimedia Messaging Service (MMS),
     * Can make voice calls and transmit data at the same time.
-* EDGE = Enhanced Data Rate for FSM Evolution
+* EDGE = Enhanced Data Rate for GSM Evolution
     * Improves upon the GSM/GPRS family: higher bit-rates per radio channel: 2.75 tech.
 * CDMA = Code Division Multiple Access
     * Can *_not_* make voice calls and transmit data at the same time,